 Los Amantes Mezcaleria

-This small, rustic mezcaleria is quite typical of the style of mezcalerias in Oaxaca.
+La Mezcalerita is a small, rustic mezcaleria is quite typical of the style of mezcalerias in Oaxaca.
 There is a bar downstairs and a trendy rooftop upstairs where you can enjoy some smoky mezcal drinks and a variety of light snacks.
+I highly recommend.

-This popular mezcaleria/grill deserves to be on your list of places to go in Oaxaca, Mexico.
+Sabina Sabe is a popular mezcaleria and grill that deserves to be high on your list of places to go in Oaxaca, Mexico.
 The name is an ode to Mazatec medicine woman María Sabina and their love of mezcal is evident from the wide selection available.

 Apart from the exceptional collection of mezcal, they also offer cocktails made from Oaxacan ingredients.
 Local ingredients are at the heart of their dishes too.